turboapps/docs/deploying/to_a_spoon_server/d-administration.md

 ##### Managing an Entry Point

 The initial set of entry points corresponds the the **Shortcuts** specified in the application configuration before building the **SVM** package.
-Although specific entry points available to an application are determined when creating an **SVM** file, the appearance of the entry point can be managed in Spoon Server.
+Although specific entry points available to an application are determined when creating an **SVM** file, the appearance of the entry point can be managed in Turbo Server.

 Complete the following steps to manage an entry point: